 12) Once you have set a root password, type passwd mobile to change the mobile password too.

 13) Do the same as before, entering a new mobile password twice to set it.

 Do not lose or forget these passwords!

-Do not overwrite any of the existing system binaries on the Apple TV whilst tinkering, or you will brick your Apple TV and lose your jailbreak.
-That is why the developer has left his binaries in a temporary folder, so as not to interfere with or overwrite the existing system binaries.
+Do not overwrite or delete any of the existing system binaries on the Apple TV whilst tinkering, or you will brick your Apple TV and lose your jailbreak.

-Are you running the liberTV jailbreak?
-Had you been having trouble with SSH on it?
+Having having trouble with SSHing into your Apple TV?
 Do you need any more help with this guide?
 Let me know in the comments.